 3. Font Size

-Tahoma is most legible at 10 px, Verdana and Courier at 12, and Arial at 14 px (Wichita Psychology).
+Tahoma tends to be the most legible at 10 px, Verdana and Courier at 12, and Arial at 14 px.

 Finally, we get to the most tedious typography test – typefaces.
 Take this one with a grain of salt.
 Don’t test each of the 700+ Google fonts available.
 Doing so would be very counter-productive.
 Only test a few of the major ones that harmonize with your design.

 When testing these, you’ll also want to go with an A/B/C/D/etc. test.
-Test multiple typefaces at a time.
+This will let you test multiple typefaces at a time.

 Your call to action (CTA) is the most influential element on your landing page.
 Period.